ofekbarel/ofekbarel/README.md

 - 👋 Hi, I’m @ofekbarel

 - 👀 I’m interested in Devops
+-
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on expanding my portfolio with real-world projects.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: in/ofek-barel-a3a4692b9 / ofekbarel10@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---